Best Film for the Canon A-1

 - Pharmacy or Big Box Store

-There are a few activities that can be done to lower the costs involved in shooting film, assuming that you are using a medium to high volume of film.
+There are a few activities that can be done to limit the costs required to shoot film, as long as you are shooting a medium to high volume of film.

-Considered one of the best options to lower your costs on film is to buy a roll of 100 feet of film and manually load canisters by hand.
+Certainly one of the most well known ways to spend less money on film is to buy a roll of 100’ of film and load it into canisters yourself.

-All said and done, you'll find yourself with roughly 18 rolls of 36 frames.
-Based on the film stock you can expect to save 20%-30%.
+Once you are done, you will find yourself with typically around 18 canisters of 36 frames each.
+Based on the film you are likely to save 20%-30%.

-Be aware that you are going to be limited to 100-foot rolls of black and white film.
-This is due to the fact black and white film is quite a bit easier and more cost-effective to process yourself.
+Bear in mind that you’re going to be limited to bulk rolls of black & white film.
+This is in part because black & white film is a lot easier and cheaper to develop at home.

-All film can be processed at home.
-In fact, it's a good method to cut costs so that you can use more film with your Canon A-1.
+You have the ability to process and digitize film yourself.
+It’s an excellent method to reduce costs so that you can use more film with your Canon A-1.

-Black & white film is much easier to develop.
-Developer temperature and development times are not as imperative to do correctly with black and white films as time and temperatures are for color negative or transparency film.
+Black and white film is significantly easier to process at home.
+Temperature and time are both not as important to do correctly with black and white films as time and temperatures are for transparency or color negative.